 Once you have submitted your written materials there will be prompts on how to pay the admin fee.

 When is the deadline to submit my application and when does the residency start/end?

-The annual Georgia Fee residency is an open enrollment, all applications submitted before March 1st, 2016 will be considered for the June-July 2016 Summer session.
-The 2016 Georgia Fee Residency will take place June 1–July 3, 2016.
+The annual Georgia Fee residency is an open enrollment, all applications submitted before March 1st, 2017 will be considered for the June–July 2017 Summer session.
+The 2016 Georgia Fee Residency took place June 1–July 31, 2016.